The Highwaymen (folk band)

 The Highwaymen were an American 1960s "collegiate folk" group.
-The quintet's version of "Michael, Row the Boat Ashore", a 19th Century African-American work song, released in 1959 under the title "Michael," was a Billboard #1 hit in September 1961.
-The group scored another Top 20 hit in 1962 with a version of Lead Belly's "Cotton Fields".
+The quintet's version of "Michael, Row the Boat Ashore", a 19th-century African-American work song, released in 1959 under the title "Michael", was a Billboard number-one hit in September 1961.
+The group scored another top-20 hit in 1962 with a version of Lead Belly's "Cotton Fields".
 "Michael" sold over one million copies, achieving gold record status.
 The group originated at Wesleyan University in Middletown, Connecticut, where its members were undergraduates.

 Career

-As a freshman at Wesleyan University in 1958, Dave Fisher, who in high school had sung in a doo-wop group called the Academics, joined with four other freshman – Bob Burnett, Steve Butts, Chan Daniels, and Steve Trott – to form the Highwaymen.
-Originally, they called themselves the Clansmen because they liked Irish and Scottish music.
-But they abandoned that name at the advice of their manager, Ken Greengrass and chose "the Highwaymen" which was based on a romantic narrative by English poet Alfred Noyes.
+As a freshman at Wesleyan University in 1958, Dave Fisher, who in high school had sung in a doo-wop group called the Academics, joined with four other freshmen – Bob Burnett, Steve Butts, Chan Daniels, and Steve Trott – to form the Highwaymen.
+Originally, they called themselves the Clansmen because they liked Irish and Scottish music, but they abandoned that name at the advice of their manager Ken Greengrass, and chose "the Highwaymen" inspired by a poem by English poet Alfred Noyes.
 Fisher, who would graduate in 1962 with the university's first degree in ethnomusicology, was the quintet's arranger and lead singer.
 Among the folk songs Fisher arranged for the Highwaymen was an African-American spiritual or work song "Michael, Row the Boat Ashore", which had been rediscovered in an 1867 collection of slave songs by Boston songfinder and teacher Tony Saletan in 1954, and released on LP in 1957 by both the Weavers and Bob Gibson.
-In 1959, United Artists released a recording of the Highwaymen's version under the abbreviated title of "Michael," which slowly gained popularity and eventually reached #1 on the U.S. Billboard Hot 100 chart during the week of 4–11 September 1961, earning the quintet a gold record.
-The single also reached #1 in the UK and #4 in Germany.
+In September 1960, United Artists released a recording of the Highwaymen's version under the abbreviated title of "Michael", which slowly gained popularity and eventually reached number one on the Billboard Hot 100 chart during the week of 4–11 September 1961, earning the quintet a gold record.
+The single also reached number one in the UK and number four in Germany.

-Later members were Gil Robbins (father of actor Tim Robbins), who joined in 1962 when Steve Trott entered Harvard Law School, and in 1991 guitarist/bassist Johann Helton.
+Later members were Gil Robbins (father of actor Tim Robbins), who joined in 1962 when Steve Trott entered law school, and in 1991, guitarist/bassist Johann Helton.

 The original group stopped performing in 1964 and the members, while remaining in touch, went their separate professional ways.
 One attended Harvard Business School, two attended Harvard Law School, and one attended graduate school at Columbia University, then proceeded into business, law, and academia.
 Fisher alone stayed in the music business, and with him as musical director, the "Highwaymen" continued with Renny Temple, Roy Connors, Mose Henry, and Alan Scharf.
 They recorded two albums, Stop!
 Look! & Listen and On a New Road, and performed concerts and appeared on many television variety shows.
 Temple, Connors, and Henry were previously in a popular Florida folk group called the Vikings Three.
-Alan Scharf had an earlier career as an actor which continued after the Fisher-led group disbanded.
+Alan Scharf had an earlier career as an actor, which continued after the Fisher-led group disbanded.